ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 Neural Information Processing Systems (NeurIPS) is nowadays one of the foremost conference on machine learning, with thousands of attendees and accepted contributions (papers, talks, tutorials, social events, panels, demonstrations, challenges and so on).
 It's a wonderful event, powered by a loving and ever-growing community.
 The size of the event can also be somewhat overwhelming if you don't carefully allocate your time if you happen (like I do) to have an even passing interest in more than one presented topic.

+It's hard to do justice to the whole conference in a few sentences; what we can see from a great height is that machine learning has come of age, and new applications that act either as economic enablers or instruments of oppression appear on a daily basis.
+The NeurIPS community expanded to include many more voices than just the technical contributions, and that's a very good thing.

-Here I collect some notes on my 2021 experience as an attendee and author, as well as all the links I could record on the fly.
-I could only attend a fraction of the talks I'm interested in, but fortunately all the talks are recorded for posterity.
+Here I collect some loose notes on my 2021 experience as an attendee and author, as well as all the links I could record on the fly.
+I could only attend a fraction of the live events, but fortunately all the talks are recorded for posterity.

+---

 # December 6